xmacex/pure-feed-widget/README.md

 The primary intented use scenario is to list newest publications in a widget on a webpage of a research group or lab or other organizational unit.
 Developed primarily for the [MAD Art and Design research group](https://pure.itu.dk/portal/en/organisations/mad-art--design(cf9b4e6a-e1ad-41e3-9475-7679abe7131b).html) at [IT University of Copenhagen](https://www.itu.dk).

-Please create issues and pull requests, or if you are at ITU, come have a chat.
+Please create issues and pull requests on GitHub, or if you are at ITU, come have a chat :)